CSUMB-SCD/problem_solvent/README.md

 ## Our Strategy
 We have a Cloud9 workspace, so we can easily work on something and avoid merge conflicts.
 We also split up the tasks into backend, frontend, and deployment.
 Django also allows for separating the project into 'applications,' so we can each work on independent aspects of the project at the same time.
+### Github commits don't reflect our contributions exactly because many were pushed from Cloud9.

 # Running the App
 1. Make sure you have setup the proper environment variables (PostgreSQL, Redis, Google Auth)